JeromeGoodrich/chatbotta/README.md

 ## Configuration

 Most of the configuration must be done in the `parameters.yml` file in order to have a default visjar working.
-Visjar is relying on many APIs to provide you those commands, and here's a breakdown of what command uses which API:
+Visjar is relying on several APIs to provide you those commands, and here's a breakdown of what command uses which API:

 The `eat` command uses Google Geocoding, Google Places and Google Static Maps.